 The Lord made me a female, which meant I was supposed to have children and I couldn’t do the one job that God had given me to do.
 And I just felt just so inadequate and so useless that some days I didn’t want to get out of bed.
 Luckily, through prayer, through scripture, through family and friends who rallied around me, around us, my husband and I both and supported us and a God who never gives up.

 He never fails us.
-I began seeing how, even though those were the things that I wanted, I wanted to have m own child, my own biological child.
+I began seeing how, even though those were the things that I wanted, I wanted to have my own child, my own biological child.
 I wanted to know the joys of being able to tell family and friends that were expecting a child, to feel a life growing inside of me and seeing this beautiful baby when it was first born and caressing them against my chest, having all those moments through time and through prayer God very gently showed me that he had a different plan for me.
-Even though I kept questioning God, what is this? what plan is this do you have for me?
+Even though I kept questioning God, what is this?
+What plan is this do you have for me?
 I don’t understand.
 I don’t see it yet, God.
 He was just really patient with me and just showed me that I need to stay the course.
 So we finished the path classes.

 We sold our small house and bought a bigger house so that we could accommodate children.
 And we knew we probably wanted to have multiple.
 It was 2015, we got our first sibling set.
 It was a brother and a sister and we actually got them on my daughter’s sixth birthday and my son Larry, he was seven about to turn eight.
 So we went from zero to 60 in 2.8 seconds.
 We had no kids and then we had two kids and it was the youngest child’s sixth birthday.
 So we scrambled to throw a little party.
 And our lives changed from that day like we could have never imagined.

 We have been blessed beyond measure.
 Even in the rough times, we have been blessed because the Lord has stretched us.
 He has grown us.
 My husband and I have grown closer together.
 We have grown closer to the Lord and God revealed to me pretty quickly into the foster care process that his plan for us was to adopt children who needed a family.
 It took us three and a half years to be able to legally adopt our children.
 Then finally on January 30th, 2019, we were able to legally adopt Kimberly and Larry.
 And now our journey has not always been an easy one.
 There has been days where I have wanted to pull my hair out and say, God, what have I done?
 And then immediately I’m filled with all the love and joy that the Lord has put into our heart when he brought us these kids.
-They are amazing. and we knew pretty instantly that we were meant to be their parents, that these kids were going to be with us forever.
+They are amazing and we knew pretty instantly that we were meant to be their parents, that these kids were going to be with us forever.
 And it has been such a journey.
 It is such a blessing.

 And my husband and I both feel that we just stayed the course with the Lord.
 He’s always sovereign.
 He’s always faithful to us.
 He never leaves a season.
 He never abandons us.
 He shows us what we need eventually in his time and not our own.
 So I just hope this fills you with some peace and some hope and knowing you’re not alone.

 If you’ve been in a similar situation and that God does have a plan for you you may not see it at this moment, but he will reveal it to you.
 Just be faithful.
-I hope you have a wonderful day and I just pushed blessings upon you.
+I hope you have a wonderful day and I just push blessings upon you.
 God bless you all.

-Carrie: I really appreciated the vulnerability and the spiritual wrestling that Michelle shared in her story, because I believe that someone who’s listening is really going to be able to relate to those thoughts and questionings that she had and rustled with with God.
+Carrie: I really appreciated the vulnerability and the spiritual wrestling that Michelle shared in her story, because I believe that someone who’s listening is really going to be able to relate to those thoughts and questionings that she had and rustled with God.

 On episode 22, Lindsey Castleman shared her amazing story of adoption with us.

 Lindsey: During this time and being in this community group, my husband and I found out that we were not able to have children.
 And then there were six couples, four out of the six couples found out that they could not have children, which was crazy.
 I didn’t know it before we came.
 We weren’t like, “Hey, let’s do an infertility community group.”
 It just happened.
 And then we all discovered these things.
 Hopefully, it wasn’t something we all drank.
 So we were in this together.
 We started going through this adoption process for us, my husband and I. One day, one of the girls in the community group texted me and she was like, “Lindsey, my mom is in a Bible study with this woman who’s asking the whole Bible study to pray for an adoptive family for her nephew’s son like it’s kind of a big goal.
-And she was like, “My mom remembered you guys and community group and would you be interested?”
+And she was like, “My mom remembered you guys and community group, and would you be interested?”
 And I’m like, “What?!”
 It was kind of wild because I was actually at this church.

 When I got the text message, I was literally in church and they were about to do this worship and they do this forever long worship.
 So I’m like, all right, some do I’m worshiping and I’m asking God, I’m like, God, is this our son?
 Is this what we’re supposed to do?
 And I heard a very clear yes.